-- 7.1 This section applies where an actuary is responsible for the application of unit pricing and fund charges for unit-linked and, where appropriate, unitised with-profits business. - 7.2 The actuary should ensure that all discretionary elements are applied taking into account any requirements to treat policyholders fairly and any relevant regulations (including any covering unfair contract terms) or policyholder expectations created by literature, illustrations or precedent. - 7.3 The actuary should also be satisfied that the procedures for determining: - (a) the prices at which units are allocated to or de-allocated from policies; - (b) the prices at which units are created or cancelled; and - (c) compensation where errors of a material size in unit pricing or in the allocation or de-allocation of units to policies have occurred;
+- 7.1 This section applies where an actuary is responsible for the application of unit pricing and fund charges for unit-linked and, where appropriate, unitised withprofits business. - 7.2 The actuary should ensure that all discretionary elements are applied taking into account any requirements to treat policyholders fairly or to fulfil their reasonable expectations and any relevant regulations (including any covering unfair contract terms) or policyholder expectations created by literature, illustrations or precedent. - 7.3 The actuary should also be satisfied that the procedures for determining: - (a) the prices at which units are allocated to or de-allocated from policies; - (b) the prices at which units are created or cancelled; and - (c) compensation where errors of a material size in unit pricing or in the allocation or de-allocation of units to policies have occurred;